abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-21-My-Erdos-Number.md

 # I have an Erdős Number !

-I was just browsing the internet and saw people bragging about their <a href="" target="_blank">Erdős Numbers</a> - well turns out I have one too !
+I was just browsing the internet and saw people bragging about their <a href="https://en.wikipedia.org/wiki/Erd%C5%91s_number" target="_blank">Erdős Numbers</a> - well turns out I have one too !

 ## My Erdős Number is 7